rapyuta-robotics/rapyuta-io-docs/hugo/content/quick-walkthrough/_index.md

 **DEPLOYMENT PHASE** has **Succeeded**, and the deployment **STATUS** is **running**.
 Since _COMMAND CENTER deployment_ depends on _SIMULATOR deployment_,
 ensure that the dependent deployment's **STATUS** is **running** as well.

+**If you're having trouble with getting the websocket connection to work with `rosbridge-server`, please check [this](/build-solutions/quirks/rosbridge-compatibility).**

 ## Deploy User Interface package
 When you deploy _User Interface_ package (non-ROS package), ensure you add the